T2 Tax Planning for Professional Practices

 WHY IS THIS COURSE ESPECIALLY TIMELY?

 It is a time of great change in the incorporated professional services, from a demographic point of view, as more professionals plan their retirement/succession.
 In addition, Finance Canada has changed many rules around the taxation of incorporated small to medium sized businesses.
+Furthermore, on July 18, 2017, Finance Minister Bill Morneau released a series of tax proposals which, if enacted, will have severe repercussions on Canadian private companies and their shareholders.
+These may well be the most significant changes to how small business are taxed since 1972.
+Strategies that have been used by business owners and their advisors, for decades, may no longer be valid.
+Regardless of your political affiliation, advisors need to be aware of these proposed changes and understand what impact they will have on their clients.
 This course will highlight those rules and frame proper planning and compliance issues for busy professional tax and financial advisors charged with assisting these businesses.

 CONTENT DESCRIPTION AND KEY BENEFITS: